Cutting-Edge Blood Test Revolutionises Alzheimer’s Detection

 These biomarkers, such as the 21 plasma proteins analyzed in the PlasmarkAD test, can provide valuable insights into the dysregulation of biological processes associated with Alzheimer’s disease.

-This and cost-effective test offers several advantages, including the ability to detect early changes before the onset of dementia and to assess the severity and progression of the disease.
+This non-invasive and cost-effective test offers several advantages, including the ability to detect early changes before the onset of dementia and to assess the severity and progression of the disease.

 However, it is important to consider the potential for misdiagnosis when relying solely on blood-based biomarkers, as other factors may contribute to cognitive decline.